Jarome Bell: 'Virginia Is Going to Be America First Again'

 “I didn’t serve this country for almost three decades so that we could hand over the destruction of nuclear families, hand over the destruction of America by a bunch of God-hating communists,” Bell stated, calling out elected Republicans who are “caving to the left.”

-“If you want someone that won’t cave, that won’t backdown, you want that fighter that you need who want sell your values out to the highest bidder, then you need me Jerome Bell in Congress in 2022,” Bell concluded.
+“If you want someone that won’t cave, that won’t backdown, you want that fighter that you need who want sell your values out to the highest bidder, then you need me Jarome Bell in Congress in 2022,” Bell concluded.

 To listen to Bell’s full interview with Breitbart News, click here.